Thief in the night

 "No-one will know, my girl..." he had said.
 "Only Our Lord knows.
 We'd better pray, don't you think, Mother?"

-In the faint light of the moon between the clouds she saw Father fold his hands.
-Mother followed his example, her hands folded around Japie's little fists.
+In the faint moonlight filtering through the clouds, she saw Father fold his hands.
+Mother followed his example, her hands folded around Jakey's little fists.
 She clasped her hands together and closed her eyes.

 "God, our Lord," Father began, his voice strong in the sound of the storm.
 "In the strength of the storm we seek your protection..."